mwarning/docker-openwrt-build-env/README.md

 Build [OpenWrt](https://openwrt.org/) images in a Docker container.
 This is sometimes necessary when building OpenWrt on the host system fails, e.g. when some dependency is too new.

 The image is based on Apline Linux, which is a basis for small docker images.
-It lets you build OpenWrt-18.06 and newer, but LEDE-17.01 does not work.
+It lets you build image based on OpenWrt-18.06 and newer, but LEDE-17.01 does not work.

 ## Prerequisites